Are Trout Top Or Bottom Feeders?

 If you’re looking to stock your pond with trout, there are a few things to consider when it comes to bait.
 While there are many different types of bait that can be used to attract trout, some are more effective than others.
 Here’s a look at the best baits for stocked trout.

-Read also Do Crappie Bite In The Rain?
+Read also Is A Crappie A Perch?
 (Everything You Need To Know!)

 One of the most popular baits for trout is worms.
 Trout love eating worms and they’re relatively easy to find or purchase.
 Another good bait option is minnows.